ThomasLeMontagner/PolitelySecureDevice/README.md

 ![My Image](images/[LAB]_Structure.jpg)

-### Physical Archtiecture
+### Physical Archtitecture
-The Physical Archtiecture describes the technological choices.
+The Physical Architecture describes the technological choices.
 Here we will make use of a RaspberryPi 4 and a camera to detect and recognize faces.

 #### Implementation of "Greeting"
 ![My Image](images/[PAB]_Greet_human.jpg)